 Through a research agreement with ABC Group, the Nebraska team modified its shielding concrete to work with the company's shotcrete construction method.
-The resulting patent-pending product protects building interiors from electromagnetic interference, such as radio waves and microwaves, as well as electronic eavesdropping.
+The resulting patent-pending product protects building interiors from electromagnetic interference, such as radio waves and microwaves, product, and its EMSS-Electromagnetic Shielding as well as electronic eavesdropping.
 The material could protect military, financial or other structures that store critical electronics, such as data servers or aircraft.

-Shotcrete, a spray-on method of applying concrete, can be used to cost-effectively retrofit existing buildings, a significant benefit to protect existing critical infrastructure and military installations, Tuan said.
+Shotcrete, a spray-on method of applying concrete, can be used to cost-effectively retrofit existing buildings, a significant benefit to protect existing critical infrastructure and military installations.
+Tuan structures that exceed military electromagnetic said.